 If you’re wondering whether investing in email personalization is worth the effort, check out these data points:

-- Enhanced customer acquisition: fitness company Nuffield Health increased their conversion rate from 1% to 8% by personalizing their emails (that’s an 800% increase!)
+- Enhanced customer acquisition: Fitness company Nuffield Health increased their conversion rate from 1% to 8% by personalizing their emails (an 800% increase!).

-Some companies call it a day once they’ve inserted the recipient’s first name into their email greeting.
-That’s good news for you, because it creates a huge opportunity for your powerful personalized messages to rise above the noise and get noticed.
-The magic happens when you implement some or all of the following strategies:
+Some companies call it a day once they’ve inserted their recipient’s first name into an email greeting.
+That’s good news for you, because it creates a huge opportunity for your personalized messages to rise above the noise and get noticed.
+Try implementing some or all of the following strategies:

-- Showing a “From” line with a person’s name rather than a company name: 68% of Americans say the sender’s name plays a big role in their decision whether to click on an email
+- Showing a “From” line with a person’s name rather than a company name: 68% of Americans say the sender’s name plays a big role in their decision to click on an email.

 - Automatically triggering tailored emails at specific buyer journey milestones.
-For example, if ‘subscribed’ is true for the recipient, then they’ll get a specific greeting, and if ‘not subscribed’ they’ll get a different greeting
+For example, if ‘subscribed’ is true for a recipient, then they’ll get a specific greeting.
+Those ‘not subscribed’ get a different greeting.

-- Showing customer suggested items based on purchase history or interests, which has the potential to increase sales
+- Showing customer suggested items based on purchase history or interests, which can potentially increase sales.

-- Referencing a recent purchase or interaction to keep top of mind with the customer and lead them back to your site
+- Referencing a recent purchase or interaction to stay top-of-mind with customers and lead them back to your site.

-- Including personalized loyalty information, resulting in increased customer retention
+- Adding personalized loyalty information, resulting in increased customer retention.

-As you’re probably starting to realize, this is just a partial list, but hopefully you’re imagining how personalization can be used in your own business.
+As you’re probably starting to realize, this is just a partial list.
+But hopefully you can imagine how personalized emails can be used to benefit your own business.

 Putting Theory Into Practice

-Or, maybe you’re an online retailer that offers customer loyalty programs and you want to engage your customer by showing them what they can get with the number of loyalty points they’ve accumulated.
-And, if they’re not already a loyalty program member, personalization increases the likelihood that they’ll respond to a program sign-up CTA.
+Or maybe you’re an online retailer that offers customer loyalty programs, and you want to engage your customers by showing them what they can get with the loyalty points they’ve accumulated.
+That extra personalized push in an email can be exactly what’s needed to get them active and involved again.
+And if they’re not already a loyalty program member, personalization increases the likelihood that they’ll respond to a program sign-up CTA.

-So now you’re convinced that personalization can transform your email campaign results — how do you go about putting it into action?
+Hopefully you’re convinced by now that personalization can transform your email campaign results.
+But how do you go about putting this strategy into action?
 Right this way…

 Invest in a great CDP.
 A customer data platform (CDP) is a central component of email personalization.
 This type of packaged software, such as Segment or Tealium, creates a ‘hub’ of customer data points that goes beyond your regular CRM.
 CDPs can leverage diverse customer data — from transactional and behavioral to profile and product data — to create an accurate and unified customer profile.
-Marketers can then use that information to reach out to customers based on where they are in the customer journey.
+And marketers can use that info to reach out to people, based on where they are in their customer journey.